hariikk/hariikk/README.md

 I'm a Master's student in **Autonomous Systems** at the **Hochschule Bonn-Rhein-Sieg (HBRS)**, where I'm focusing on the intersection of robotics, multi-sensor data, and machine learning.

 My goal is to develop robust, intelligent systems, and I'm actively building my skills through hands-on research and development.
-My projects often involve simulation, control systems, and applying ML models to real-world robotics challenges.
+My projects often involve applying ML models to real-world robotics challenges,  simulation, control systems.

 ---